 Apraxia of speech (AOS) is a condition caused by problems with your brain, making it difficult to say out loud what you have in your mind.
-If you're affected by AOS, the expert speech-language therapists at Celebrations Speech Group in Brentwood, California, can help.
+If you're affected by AOS, the expert speech-language therapists at Celebrations Speech Group in Brentwood, Stockton, and Elk Grove, California, can help.
 They provide advanced therapies for people with AOS that help you regain control over your speech.
 Call Celebrations Speech Group to find out more or book an appointment online today.

 Apraxia of speech (AOS) is a neurological disorder.
 It affects the pathways in your brain via which you plan the sequence of movements necessary to speak.
 Your mind knows what it intends to say, but can't plan or sequence the speech sound movements needed to produce the right words.

 If you have AOS, you experience difficulty saying what you mean, making communication difficult and frustrating.
 Some people who have AOS find it challenging to communicate at all using speech.
 At the other end of the scale, it might just cause you to make odd sounds or have problems with pronunciation.

 Some children are born with AOS.
 Brain scans on children who have childhood AOS don't display any clues about the cause of their condition.
 There are no differences in their brain structure and no signs of damage to the brain.

 Childhood AOS (also known as developmental apraxia of speech) seems likely to have a genetic cause.
 Children affected by it often have family members with communication difficulties or learning disabilities, and boys are more likely to have childhood AOS than girls.